pnp/sp-dev-fx-webparts/samples/react-private-libraries/README.md

   * `npm install`
   * `gulp serve`

-Create two Lists to hold the List of RFX's and the list of RFX Folders.
+Create two Lists to hold the List of RFX's and th e list of RFX Folders.
 The lists must have the schemas below (using site content types is not needed)

 The RFX List: